Linux-Tech-Tips/binary_converter/hello_world_example/hello_elf.md

 The Literal Pool is followed by a component where the actual text is stored.
 This would typically be a section known as `.data`, however, since there's no section header table, it's not entirely counted as such.

-This concludes the machine code and the entire ELF example file.
+This concludes the machine code and the entire ELF example hello file.